Solvable Criterion for the Contextuality of any Prepare-and-Measure Scenario: Introduction

 \section{Introduction}

-\paragraph{Background: previous notions of classicality.}
+\subsection{Background: previous notions of classicality}

 Studying the non-classicality of quantum mechanics is a field that originated from the collective effort of the scientific community to obtain meaningful interpretations of the ontologically opaque yet undoubtedly successful theory of quantum mechanics.
-One of the early influential works highlighting how quantum mechanics departs significantly from classical mechanics was that of Einstein, Podolsky and Rosen \cite{EPR}: there, it was brought to light that local realism, a natural notion of classicality, is in conflict with the quantum description of nature.
+One of the early influential works highlighting how quantum mechanics departs significantly from classical mechanics was that of Einstein, Podolsky and Rosen~\cite{EPR}: there, it was brought to light that local realism, a natural notion of classicality, is in conflict with the quantum description of nature.
 Realism means that one posits the existence of a hidden state that should describe the actual physics behind the scenes, the \emph{ontic} (actual) state of the system.
 Local realism means that the ontic state cannot be updated from a spacelike-separated spacetime region.
-This notion was further studied and turned into an experimentally verifiable \emph{no-go theorem} by Bell \cite{Bell}: the no-go theorem states that quantum mechanics cannot be described by a local hidden variable model.
+This notion was further studied and turned into an experimentally verifiable \emph{no-go theorem} by Bell~\cite{Bell}: the no-go theorem states that quantum mechanics cannot be described by a local hidden variable model.
 For the perspective of this \doc{}, it is important to notice that this notion of classicality only applies to spacelike-separated systems, whereas a single quantum system is not eligible to be tested via the prism of local realism.

-A natural generalization of local realism is that of non-contextual realism, where the associated classical model is called non-contextual hidden variable model.
+A natural generalization of local realism is that of Kochen-Specker noncontextuality, where the associated classical model is called noncontextual hidden variable model.
 This notion of classicality assumes that at the ontic state level, the outcome statistics of one measurement are 1) statistically independent from the outcome statistics of any other commuting measurement and 2) non-varying with respect to changing the jointly-measured commuting measurement.
-This notion was formalized and shown to be inconsistent with quantum mechanics by Kochen and Specker \cite{KS}.
-Only commuting measurements may be tested through the prism of non-contextual realism but possibly on a single quantum systems, which was not the case with local realism.
+This notion was formalized and shown to be inconsistent with quantum mechanics by Kochen and Specker~\cite{KS}.
+Only commuting measurements may be tested through the prism of Kochen-Specker noncontextuality but possibly on a single quantum \vgrSC{systems}\vgr{system}, which was not the case with local realism.